b-wave/VP2_TFT-Weather-Receiver/Hardware/README.md

 # Schematic

 The schematic is in KiCAD format, here it is as a .JPEG if you don't have that software.
 You will notice a lot of hardware features on the board are not in use in the VP3 console receiver project.
 If you order the boards from [OSH Park](https://oshpark.com/)  you get 3 boards so one can programmed to be a console, one can be a logger, and the third can be an APRS packet generator/controller.
-ISS does not care how many receivers are listening!  *See Note (2)*
+ISS does not care how many receivers are listening!  *(1)*

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Docs/Schematic.png)

 The circuit board is shown assembled in these 3D renderings.
 The circuit board will accomodate 2 sizes of 320x240 displays.
 The 3D renderings also show the assembly with the smaller 2.2" display.
 You can see the outline of the optional 2.8" display and that i Put the LED indicators outside its outline.
 The LiPo battery connector is on this side as well as it is sandwiched in between the display and main PCB.
 There are 3 tactile switches:
 **"+"  "-"  "GO!"**
 Used to set the clock and other parameters.
 You may want to use the long plunger types (13mm - 15mm)  should reach thru a front or rear panel in this configuration especially if you are putting it in some sort of case.
 They can be mounted on either side of the board as well.
-With the 2.8" display the swithes will need to be relocated as they are blocked from the front by that display.
-See Note (1)
+With the 2.8" display the swithes will need to be relocated as they are blocked from the front by that display. *(2)*

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Hardware/VP2_TFT_1_TOPSIDE.jpg)